-CRJ 211 ETHICS IN CRIMINAL JUSTICE Introduces students and practitioners to the fundamentals of ethical theory, doctrines and controversies, and rules of moral judgment.
+This course instructs the foundational skills necessary for the collection, evaluation, and investigation of computer crimes and electronic evidence.
+Lecture and lab sessions will explain how information is stored and retrieved from different types of devices.
+Prerequisite: CRJ 121 and CIS 120; or CRJ 121 and CNS 230; or instructor consent CRJ 211 ETHICS IN CRIMINAL JUSTICE Introduces students and practitioners to the fundamentals of ethical theory, doctrines and controversies, and rules of moral judgment.
 Covers ways and means of making moral judgment.
 Addresses the state of ethics in police, corrections, probation and parole.
-CRJ 220 JUVENILE DELINQUENCY Normally Offered: F Analyzes the causes and control of crime, including juvenile delinquency, statistics of crime, problems of juvenile offenders, juvenile court procedures, and the work of youth agencies.
+CRJ 220 JUVENILE DELINQUENCY Analyzes the causes and control of crime, including juvenile delinquency, statistics of crime, problems of juvenile offenders, juvenile court procedures, and the work of youth agencies.
 CRJ 221 CRIMINAL LAW Consists of the study of the origin, nature, and purpose of substantive law with particular emphasis on the basic elements of the crimes, both statutory and common law.
 Criminal law topics covered are: Crime defined, sources of, legal limits, elements of, scope, defenses, crimes against people, habitation and property; offenses against government and justice.
-CRJ 222 CRIMINAL PROCEDURES A basic survey of criminal procedure and constitutional rights as they apply to the criminal process from apprehension through the appellate process.
+CRJ 222 CRIMINAL PROCEDURES Normally Offered: SP A basic survey of criminal procedure and constitutional rights as they apply to the criminal process from apprehension through the appellate process.
 Topics covered: Arrest, search and seizure, self-incrimination, pre-trial proceedings, trial, punishment, appeal, juvenile offenders, prisoner's rights, double jeopardy, confessions.
-Prerequisite: Consent of instructor or CRJ 221.
-CRJ 223 POLICE ADMINISTRATION Deals with staff functions, management, budgeting, training, public relations, record keeping and other areas of the administration of a law enforcement agency.
-CRJ 224 POLICE OPERATIONS Normally Offered: SP Deals with line functions: patrol operations, investigative divisions, traffic divisions, non-crime functions and basic organization of modern law enforcement agencies.
-CRJ 229 CRIMINAL INVESTIGATION Introduces criminal investigation procedures, including conduct at crime scenes, collecting evidence, methods used in police laboratories and presentation of evidence in court.
-CRJ 230 FIELD SERVICE PRACTICUM Normally Offered: F Presents structured practical training with the student obtaining experiences which fit particular interests in law enforcement.
+Proceedings: Consent of instructor or CR 1321 Prerequisite: Consent of instructor or CRJ 221.
+CRJ 223 POLICE ADMINISTRATION CRJ 223 POLICE ADMINISTRATION CRJ 224 POLICE OPERATIONS Normally Offered: SP Deals with line functions: patrol operations, investigative divisions, traffic divisions, non-crime functions and basic organization of modern law enforcement agencies.
+CRJ 229 CRIMINAL INVESTIGATION Normally Offered: SP Introduces criminal investigation procedures, including conduct at crime scenes, collecting evidence, methods used in police laboratories and presentation of evidence in court.
+CRJ 230 FIELD SERVICE PRACTICUM Presents structured practical training with the student obtaining experiences which fit particular interests in law enforcement.
 Experiences are on campus or at local law enforcement agencies.
 Prerequisite: CRJ 121, and all students must be at least 18 years of age and have completed the Hepatitis B shot series.
-CRJ 233 COMMUNITY POLICING Normally Offered: F Surveys the relationships between policing agencies and the communities which they serve.
-The emphasis is placed on communications and orientation toward common goals, with an examination of current problems in community tensions and conflict involving the police.
+CRIMINAL JUSTICE CRJ 233 COMMUNITY POLICING

+Surveys the relationships betw een policing agencies a nd the communities s which they serve.
+The emphasis is placed on communications a nd orientation toward co mmon goals, with a n examination of cu irrent problems in community tensions and con flict involving the police. -